SWERVE: The Ultimate Sugar Replacement?Updated: October 18, 2017Healthy Living

 From a real food standpoint, though, these are pretty far from anything resembling real food!
 While they naturally occur in many vegetables and fruits, the amounts are incredibly small, and they get there by natural processes.
 Modern, industrial versions involve multi-step, massive industrial systems, sometimes taking inedible waste streams and through the magic of modern chemistry turning them into “food.”
 The risk of dangerous residues in the final product is very real though at the present time, unstudied.

 In moderation or on occasion, I see no reason to be concerned currently.
-But if you find yourself eating foods every day enhanced with sugar alcohols or other zero calorie sweeteners, then I would give pause.
+But if you find yourself eating foods every day enhanced with sugar alcohols or zero calorie sweeteners like stevia or monk fruit extract, then I would give pause.
 Are you possibly using convenient, tasty alcohol sugar enhanced processed foods at the expense of unprocessed nutrient dense foods?

 If you are getting a lot of exposure to Swerve and erythritol in general, it is probably safe to say that you are on the wrong dietary track.
 Changes are likely in order to keep you and your family well nourished.